Sochi unveil record torch relay for 2014 Games

 More than 14,000 torchbearers and 30,000 volunteers will accompany the relay.

-The previous record, with 12,000 torchbearers covering some 45,000 kilometres, was set ahead of the Vancouver Winter Games in 2010.
-(Reporting By Gennady Fyodorov; Editing by Clare Fallon)
+The previous record, with 12,000 torchbearers covering some 45,000 kilometers, was set ahead of the Vancouver Winter Games in 2010.